 Polygon is a blockchain infrastructure project that helps developers make the sluggish Ethereum blockchain faster, quicker to use and compatible with other blockchains.

-It has its own token, MATIC (Matic Network was Polgyon’s name before the project rebranded and expanded its scope), that as of September 2021 has a market cap of $9 billion.
+It has its own token, MATIC (Matic Network was Polgyon’s name before the project rebranded and expanded its scope).

 Polygon’s software sits atop the Ethereum blockchain and serves as a framework for connecting Ethereum-compatible blockchain networks.
 This ambition has earned it the title of “Ethereum’s Internet of Blockchains.”